 Infectious salmon anaemia (ISA): ISA has never been reported in Denmark, and the whole territory is approved as free of ISA (category I) by the European Union (Commission Decision 2009/177/EC).

 Infectious pancreas necrosis (IPN): Since 1970, Denmark has conducted a voluntary IPN surveillance programme and has so far registered 36 IPN-free fish farms (category I compartments).
-Most of these farms are situated along small river systems, their water source is mainly well water or borehole water.
+Most of these farms are situated along small river systems, whose water source is mainly well water or borehole water.
 Twenty-one of the 36 IPN-free farms have brood stock and deliver eggs, fry and fingerlings to Danish trout farms as well as for export.

 Spring viraemia of carp (SVC): Denmark (whole territory) is approved as free of SVC by the European Union (Commission Decision 2010/221/EC).
-There are only three carp farms in Denmark and they are registered as free of SVC (category I).
+There are only three carp farms in Denmark, and they are registered as free of SVC (category I).
 These three farms are closed systems for production of common carp, and no introductions have been made for decades.
 SVC has never been reported in Danish carp farms, but has occasionally been detected in imported ornamental carps.
 The last occurrence was in 2003.

 Koi Herpes Virus (KHV): KHV has never been reported in Danish carp farms, but has occasionally been detected in imported ornamental koi carps and in garden ponds with koi carps.
 The last occurrence was in September 2011.